 Another useful thing to know is that mosquito breeding grounds are standing water of all sorts, meaning that any standing water in your area will only promote mosquito breeding.
 So it is important to make sure that you eliminate as much standing water as you can from your area.
 Any buckets, tires or other basins that could hold water needs to be emptied out.
 This will make sure that after you treat your area from mosquitoes they won’t continue to breed which would make your mosquito control efforts useless.

 A method that probably is the most effective in mosquito control is to fog your area and its perimeter with a mosquito fogger.
 Mosquito fogger is a device that turns insecticide into spray or smoke form, and then you can use this fog to efficiently disperse the insecticide all over your area.
 It will kill the mosquitoes upon contact and later repel them from the area for you to be able to enjoy your time without them.
 The great thing about mosquito foggers is that after you spray your area with the insecticide laced fog you only need to wait a couple of minutes for the fog to settle.
 Once that is done you can spend time in your area free of mosquitoes.
 After first foggings the effect will last for a couple of hours, but later after multiple and regular fogging the insecticide will continue to work for a couple of days.
+For more information read our best mosquito foggers article.

 The next thing to know about mosquitoes is that only female mosquitoes bite humans.
 Mosquito males are harmless to us.
 But still the female mosquitoes can do a lot of damage, because most of the time mosquito bites itch and are painful.
 The best natural remedies for mosquito bites are Aloe Vera, tea tree oil, chamomile and lavender, but there are some store-bought options, for example Vicks VapoRub or even Listerine.